 Ezekiel 36:34-38 The desolate land shall be tilled, instead of lying desolate in the sight of those who pass by.
 So they will say, ‘This land that was desolate has become like the garden of Eden, and the wasted, desolate, and ruined cities are now fortified and inhabited.’
 “Then the nations which are left all around you shall know that I, the Lord, have rebuilt the ruined places and planted what was desolate.
 I, the Lord, have spoken it, and will do it.”
 ‘Thus says the Lord God: “I will also let the house of Israel inquire of me to do this for them: I will increase their men like a flock.
 Like the flock offered as holy sacrifices, like the flock at Jerusalem on its feasts days, so shall the ruined cities be filled with flocks of men.
 Then they shall know that I am the Lord.”

-We are here to worship God, and true worship is imitating God to the degree that we are able and we have to begin acting like God while we are here.
-We are here to learn and to become filled with the essential attributes of God, which is outgoing concern, giving, serving, sharing, sacrifice, sacrificing.
+We are here to worship God, and true worship is imitating God to the degree that we are able.
+We have to begin acting like God while we are here.
+We are here to learn and to become filled with the essential attributes of God, which is outgoing concern, giving, serving, sharing, sacrificing.

 Do not shrink from it.
 Be like God.
 Before He created us, He knew that He would spend His time serving us and then dying for us.
-And at this feast make it your resolution to be actively proving that you love God.
+At this feast, make it your resolution to be actively proving that you love God.
 Give of yourselves in time.
-Pray, especially about say: weather, the sermons, and the choir.
+Pray, especially about Satan; the weather, the sermons, and the choir.
 Offer yourself in service, sing with all your heart, make as little work as possible for others, follow directions, be clean, do not litter, do not lose things.
 That last one was useless.
 Give a great feast!